This post gives an overview over important cloud tenant management concepts.

-Meta data to cloud tenants needs to be integrated - meshcloud serves as a meta data layer for many of our customers.
+Metadata to cloud tenants needs to be integrated - meshStack serves as a metadata layer for many of our customers.

 Tagging and Labeling Your Cloud Accounts

 One central advantage of using the cloud is rapid scalability.
 And with this comes the necessity to keep track of what is going on in your cloud infrastructure while it is constantly growing and changing.
-That's where tags come in: You will need a consistent set of tags to apply globally accross all of your resources following a consistent set of rules.
-Tagging is the corner stone to an effective cloud governance: Cost allocation, reporting, chargeback and showback, cost optimization, compliance, and security - all these aspects can only be managed with proper tagging in place.
+That's where tags come in: You will need a consistent set of tags to apply globally across all of your resources following a consistent set of rules.
+Tagging is the cornerstone to effective cloud governance: Cost allocation, reporting, chargeback and showback, cost optimization, compliance, and security - all these aspects can only be managed with proper tagging in place.

 Everything can be put into this mnemonic: Tag early, tag often.